 - Monitor your health.

-If you are experiencing COVID-19 symptoms or have COVID-19 related concerns, please email or call:
+If you are experiencing COVID-19 symptoms, have been in close contact with someone diagnosed with COVID-19, or have COVID-19 related concerns, please email or call:

 - Students: Student Life: +34 638 763 758 – email@example.com